Bringing our heritage to life

 The Archives is staffed by professionally-trained archivists to ensure that culturally significant collections are readily accessible and properly preserved for the future.
 Our collections are also safeguarded in a climate-controlled facility to protect against humidity and high temperatures and are actively catalogued and stored to prolong their lifespan.

 If you have questions about our collections or how to access them, please contact the Corporate Archives for further information.

 Homepage: Photograph of Bank of Montreal employees operating an IBM cheque sorter, Montreal Genie Center, 1963.

 Exhibits: Photograph of Bancardchek identity card display, Bank of Montreal traveling exhibit, 1969.

 About: Photograph of Bank of Montreal employee serving customers, First Canadian Centre, Calgary, Alberta, c.
 1950.

 Articles: Photograph of Bank of Montreal employees writing in ledgers at Prince George Branch, British Columbia, 1910.

 Collections: “ ‘My Bank’ to 3 million Canadians”, advertisement, 1961.

-Museum: Photograph of Bank of Montreal Main Office, Montreal, Quebec.
+Museum: Photograph of Bank of Montreal Main Branch, Montreal, Quebec.